izzypt/Philosophers/README.md

   - Threads can be terminated easily
   - Communication between threads is faster.

-# Getting start with threads
+# Getting started with threads

 1 - To use threads in C , you need to include the <pthread.h> header file in your program.
   - When compiling , dont forget to include the flag ```-pthread```.